 Vegetables will benefit greatly from a trellis

 A trellis is exceptionally important for vegetables that are part of a plant that likes to climb.
-Popular examples include runner beans and pea shoots that may trail the trellis when they grow to a specific state.
+Popular examples include runner beans and pea shoots, which may trail along the trellis as they grow.

-If you’re a novice to the trellis and its use with vegetable growing, don’t worry.
+If you’re a novice to the trellis and its use in growing vegetables, don’t worry.
 If you’ve ever spotted a small structure sitting on the top of a plant pot or sleeper, that’s most likely a trellis being used to help the veg grow in the right direction (usually upwards).

 Creative garden trellis ideas

-Creativity comes in many forms and the ideas in this guide offer both creative and practical examples; it will all depend on what your project requirements are. though So, here are some extra ideas to get your creativity flowing.
+Creativity comes in many forms, and the ideas in this guide offer both creative and practical examples; it will all depend on what your project requirements are.
+Here are some extra ideas to get your creativity flowing.

 Pesky climbing plant prevention trellis

-Sometimes climbing plants can find their way to the main area of our buildings.
+Sometimes, climbing plants can find their way to the main area of our buildings.
 They can weave their way into the brickwork and cause all manner of issues.
-You can avoid this, simply by putting a trellis in front of that brickwork so that it becomes a surface for the climbing plants to grow without affecting the mortar.
+You can avoid this by applying a trellis in front of the brickwork, making it a surface for the climbing plants to grow without affecting the mortar.

 A trellis can turn that plain old background into a beauty

 A trellis with a splash of paint can add colour to any outdoor space.
-You can play around with the design, too.
-Whether you want a standard panel or something shaped for intrigue, there are plenty of ways you can manipulate the appearance of the trellis to fit in nicely with your desired theme.
+You can experiment with the design.
+Whether you want a standard panel or a shaped one for added interest, there are various ways to modify the trellis to suit your desired theme.

-Something else you can do with a blank trellis is place tile inserts into the spaces for an even more impressive design.
-You’ll have to make sure it is fitted against a wall, so it’s not blown over by the wind and is easy to remove when the fence needs painting.
+Alternatively, if you have a blank trellis, you can place tile inserts into the spaces for an even more impressive design.
+You’ll have to ensure it is fitted against a wall, so it’s not blown over by the wind and is easy to remove when the fence needs painting.

 Adding accessories to the trellis